jonbaldie/type-db/README.md

 The helper returns a nested list of objects of type `\TypeDb\SqlValue\SqlValue`.
 If that's confusing, the PHPDoc type is `\TypeDb\SqlValue\SqlValue[][]`.

+This happens automatically within the helper.
+The return types are automatically converted into `\TypeDb\SqlValue\SqlValue` objects for you!

 ```php
 <?php